-The development of the two-way bike path, separated footpath and shared path, new crossings and other changes to improve safety on Miramar Avenue between Shelly Bay Road and the Tauhinu Road roundabout will take about five months.
+The development of the two-way bike path, separate footpath and shared path, new crossings and other changes to improve safety on this section of Miramar Avenue will take about five months.

 Contractors will set up their work site near Miramar wharf, on the corner area between the wharf and Shelly Bay Road.

 They will start at the Shelly Bay Road end to install the first of the new raised dual crossings and traffic islands.